KipCollo/Frontend-Revision/1.0 Javascript/basics/datatypes/readme.md

 let color= null
 ```

-Since Javascript is dynamic language,variable data types is determined during runtime.To check th type of data use the keyword **typeof**
+Since Javascript is dynamic language,variable data types is determined during runtime.To check the type of data use the keyword **typeof**

 e.g